jialinyi94/JaxDM/README.md

-# JaxOL
+# JaxDM
-A Jax implementation of online learning algorithms
+A Jax implementation of decision making algorithms